Language: EN

 • Syntax Limitations: Lambda functions are limited to a single expression and cannot contain multiple statements or lines of code.

-• Readability: Lambda functions can affect the readability of the code if used excessively or in complicated situations.
+• Readability: Lambda functions can affect code readability if used excessively or in complicated situations.

-• Debugging: Debugging lambda functions may be more difficult compared to functions with explicit names.
+• Debugging: It can be more difficult to debug lambda functions compared to functions with explicit names.

-In summary, they are very useful for what they are, but don’t use them too liberally 😉
+In summary, they are very useful for what they are, but don’t use them excessively either 😉